krtffl/krtffl.dev/content/posts/testcontainers.md

 bascially they are gonna spin up docker containers for your dependencies so that you can run yours tests agains them, and in the end it will be like nothing happened. so, no mocks. no sqlite to test my database connections. real containers with the same images that you are running.

  {{< figure src="/images/testcontainers_flow.png" title="testcontainers workflow" width="700">}}

-and they support just a bunch of languages by the way. and also have ready to go containers for a bunch of the most common dependencies so you can just plug and play: cassandra, postgresql, kafka, minio, redis...
+testcontainers support a bunch of languages by the way and they also have ready to go containers for most common dependencies so that you can just plug and play: cassandra, postgresql, kafka, minio, redis...

 ### testcontainers in action

-i simply have a postgresql for now and i will test my repository layer for one of my entities. if you want to test a more complex setup, there is a nice post here ([integration testing using testcontainers, shaibu shaibu](https://volomn.com/blog/integration-testing-in-go-using-testcontainers)) with both a postgresql and a redis. the idea is the same.
+for this demonstration i will set up a basic golang API with a postgresql database, and will test the interaction with it in my repository layer. for a  more complex setup there is a nice post here ([integration testing using testcontainers, shaibu shaibu](https://volomn.com/blog/integration-testing-in-go-using-testcontainers)) with both a postgresql and a redis. the idea is the same.

 #### domain entities